-Even as Canadians recognize the rising importance of China for the global economy, they are oriented toward their southern neighbour so Trudeau’s decision to pursue closer diplomatic and trade relations in the wake of the failed Transcontinental Trade Partnership (TTP) is fraught with challenges.
+Even as Canadians recognize the rising importance of China for the global economy, they are oriented toward their southern neighbour.
+The decision to pursue closer diplomatic and trade relations is fraught with challenges.
+The failed Transcontinental Trade Partnership (TTP) may not provide enough of a reason to focus on China.

 Stepping back from the current political debates about China (where the inevitable issues of human rights has emerged as important), offers us a good perspective on Canada-China relations and the public support for a closer relationship.
-To do this we look at a 2015 Pew Research multi-country survey (The Pew Research Center bears no responsibility for the analyses or interpretations of the data presented here) that included asking Canadians a number of questions on China and the United States.
+To do this we look at a 2015 Pew Research multi-country survey.
+The survey asked Canadians a number of questions on China and the United States.

 Access the full paper here.Jenkins Research – Attitudes about China-(2017)

-The pursuit of closer ties to China may be a valuable long-term strategy for Canada but we can expect that Canadians will be very skeptical about the value of this pivot even taking into account the challenges faced with dealing with the U.S. during a Trump presidency.
+The pursuit of closer ties to China may be a valuable long-term strategy for Canada.
+It may even feel more urgent given the challenges faced with dealing with the U.S. during a Trump presidency.
+We can expect that Canadians will be very skeptical about the value of this pivot.

 Pursuing a closer relationship risks considerable political capital for two reasons: